Mexican Cuisine

 Servings and Cooking Time

-This recipe serves 6-8 people.
-Preparation time is approximately 15 minutes, and cooking time is about 2 hours.
+This recipe serves 6-8 people, with a preparation time of about 20 minutes and a cooking time of 2 hours.

 Nutritional Value